Are you looking for an NLP Certification Course in Singapore? Here are 7 important questions to ask yourself before you choose a NLP Course provider:

 What is the background and interests of the instructor?

 Does the trainer have an extensive background in training and coaching NLP?
 Does the instructor attend international conferences on NLP?
 Does the trainer still coach other people in NLP?
 By asking these questions, you get an understanding of whether or not your trainer is still up-to-date in their knowledge of NLP.
 A trainer that doesn’t coach clients may only be teaching the theory of how NLP works rather than the actual practice of it.
 A trainer that doesn’t attend conferences may only have the base knowledge from their own training from years ago.
 It is important to know these things as well as how your trainer uses NLP in their own lives.

 What support will you receive after the course?

 If you have any questions or concerns after your NLP Certification Training in Singapore is over, where do you go for help?
 Is this help available over the phone, through email or live – in person?
 More importantly, how do you want the support?
 Are you the type of person that wants to sit down with someone over a cup of coffee/tea and have a discussion?
-Or are you happy to receive an email answer?
+Or are you happy to receive an email answer or a Zoom call?
 Ask your would-be trainer what options are available and if your preferred option is available.

 What opportunities do you have for ongoing practice and training?